juliogomez/docker_cheatsheet/README.md

 Save container layers as R/O, and create a new R/W layer (new image):

     docker commit testapp <your_docker_id>/<your_app_name>

 Delete the container:

     docker rm testapp

 Run the app inside the container:

     docker run --name testapp <your_docker_id>/<your_app_name> /myapp.sh

-Set executing myapp.sh as default when running <your_docker_id>/<your_app_name>
+Set executing 'myapp.sh' as default when running <your_docker_id>/<your_app_name>

     docker commit --change='CMD ["/myapp.sh"]' testapp <your_docker_id>/<your_app_name>

-Run a container from the new docker without specifying the app inside the container:
+Run a container from the new image without specifying the code to run inside the container:

     docker rm testapp
     docker run --rm <your_docker_id>/<your_app_name>

 ### 2.2 With Dockerfile

 Create 'myapp.sh' in your local environment, with the following content:

 	#! /bin/bash
 	echo "I am a cow!" | /usr/games/cowsay | /usr/games/lolcat -f

 Assign permissions to execute it:

     chmod +x myapp.sh

 Create a Dockerfile in your local environment, with the following content:

 	FROM ubuntu